blluettw/Simple-PoC-SignedMouseMove/README.md

 This PoC is for educational purposes only.
 We do not encourage or condone the unauthorized bypassing of security systems.

 ## Contact
-For more information or inquiries, please reach out to darkmqn121, devblluettw, or _luxmaster.
+For more information or inquiries, please reach out to _luxmaster.